WEDFoundation/me-we-it-ai/ME_WE_IT.md

 * Is the team of people who are working on selecting the training data from a diverse set of backgrounds and experiences to help reduce the bias in the data selection?
 * What are the likely biases inherent in this team that selected the training data?
-* Does the whole team understand where the train data came from?
+* Does the whole team understand where the training data came from?
 Can they explain it back in their own words?
 * Is a Model Card being used to communicate risks?
 Did each contributor create their own document
   that can be shared with the larger team?